Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 Different emphasis does not mean different quality.

 Prenatals and women's multivitamins are built around different assumptions.
-The question is whether the formula matches the current need, not whether one category sounds more complete.
+The question is whether the formulation matches the current need, not whether one category sounds more complete.

 Iron as a Common Point of Confusion